 2. Flexibility in Material Use

 These machines can handle both rigid and flexible materials.
-Whether you’re working with thick leather or thin vinyl, digital cutting machines offer versatility.
+Whether working with thick leather or thin vinyl, digital cutting machines offer versatility.

 3. Portable Convenience